Rolling Stones drummer Charlie Watts dies at 80

 - Published

-Rolling Stones drummer Charlie Watts has died at the age of 80, his publicist has said.
+Rolling Stones drummer Charlie Watts, who helped them become one of the greatest bands in rock 'n' roll, has died at the age of 80.

 "It is with immense sadness that we announce the death of our beloved Charlie Watts," a statement said.